open5e/open5e/source/equipment/armor.rst

 wide range of attacks.
 Only proficient warriors can manage their weight and bulk.

-Heavy armor doesn’t let you add your Dexterity modifier to your Armor Class, but it also doesn’t penalize you if your Dexterity modifier is negative.
+Heavy armor doesn't let you add your Dexterity modifier to your Armor Class, but it also doesn't penalize you if your Dexterity modifier is negative.

 **Ring Mail.** This armor is leather armor with heavy rings sewn into it.
 The rings help reinforce the armor against blows from swords and axes.
-Ring mail is inferior to chain mail, and it's usually worn only by those who can’t afford better armor.
+Ring mail is inferior to chain mail, and it's usually worn only by those who can't afford better armor.

 **Chain Mail.** Made of interlocking metal rings, chain mail includes a layer of quilted fabric worn underneath the mail to prevent chafing